 Classic Laminations can die cut any weight and type of stock from offset paper to Tyvek and from 3/16″ Fome-Cor® to 40 PT Board.
 Our equipment and die cutting professionals can handle any size job up to and including 54″ x 78″.
 With the new Kingsun ML2000 Die Cutter we can die cut a wide range of materials, such as cardboard, corrugated board, plastic sheets and leather.
 The Kluge enables us to foil stamp and/or emboss letter head, business cards, converted boxes, and POP displays.

-We die cut and inventory our own easels which are available in a variety of sizes, either single wing or double wing.
-They come plain, or complete with two sided tape to make your mounting projects as easy as possible.
+We die cut and inventory our own easels.
+These are available in a variety of sizes in either single wing or double wing style.
+They come plain, or complete with two-sided tape, to make your mounting projects as easy as possible.

 Everything About Dies